boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/balance-settings.md

 ## Trading Limit

-With this setting you tell Gunbot how much to spend on a buy order.
+With this setting you tell bitRage how much to spend on a buy order.

 The trading limit is generally defined in the "base currency" of a pair.
 This means that if you want to buy LTC with BTC, the trading limit must be set in Bitcoin.
 If you want to buy BTC with USD, you need to set the trading limit as an amount in US dollars.